 Through his research and teaching, Professor Corts applies advances in industrial organization economics, game theory, and competitive strategy to a wide range of problems and industries.
 His work addresses topics in pricing, network economics, technology adoption, organizational economics, and competition policy.

 He has published numerous articles in academic journals such as the Rand Journal of Economics, the Journal of Law, Economics, and Organization, the Journal of Industrial Economics, the Journal of Law and Economics, and the Journal of Economics and Management Strategy.
 He has also published a number of Harvard Business School case studies that are used at top business schools throughout the world.
 He served as Editor at the Journal of Industrial Economics from 2005-2010 and has won grants and fellowships from the National Science Foundation, the Alfred P. Sloan Foundation, and the Social Sciences and Humanities Research Council of Canada.
-He has been a visiting professor at UCLA and a visiting scholar at UC-Berkeley, INSEAD, and IESE.
+He has been a visiting professor at UCLA and INSEAD and a visiting scholar at UC-Berkeley and IESE.

 In addition to his academic accomplishments, Professor Corts has provided expert testimony for the Canadian Competition Bureau, co-authored a policy analysis paper for the UK Office of Fair Trading, consulted on criminal antitrust matters in the U.S., and engaged in executive training and consulting for large IT, pharmaceutical, energy, and manufacturing firms.